Fede-84-1/macro_recorder/README.md

 - Recording captures key presses/releases and mouse moves/clicks with timestamps.
 - Playback can run with original pauses or without pauses.
+- Multiple repetitions can be configured for each macro.
 - All data is saved to `%LOCALAPPDATA%/MacroRecorder/`.
+- Favorite macros appear at the top of the list for quick access.